-The easiest way to think about what colours to choose is to think about the tribal peoples all over the world and think natural pigments.
-They would originally only have had access to natural dyes and pigments.
 I am very fortunate to have travelled extensively, staying with many different tribal peoples, learning about their traditions and crafts.
 Almost 40 years ago in Guatemala I watched the Mayan men and women preparing the cotton threads for their back strap looms by winding the warp threads around telegraph poles (the perfect distance apparently).
 The thread was painstakingly dyed and overdyed using plant dyes which creates their unique ikat/jaspe fabrics, the method dating back centuries.

 Each woman would weave her own strongly coloured huipile (a top) using a back strap loom, in the same style as her mother and grandmother, which would then be heavily embroidered.
 Each village we visited would have its own distinct colouring and pattern design.
 This reminds me of traditions closer to home with the intricate knitting patterns of the Aran and Guernsey fisherman's jumper where the different stitches depict things from their everyday lives.

 In my aesthetic I find problems often occur when choosing jewel colours - jade, lapis lazuli, turquoise, amethyst.
 These colder colours, the blues, greens and purples are much more difficult to achieve the look I want to create, although not impossible.
-Colour combining one of these jewel colours with one of the earthy warm tribal colours can sometimes do the trick - light green and a warm rich brown or a warm burgundy with lapis blue, introducing a different tone of one of the colours or even another warm tribal colour in a hip scarf can help pull everything together and this is where the colour wheel is very helpful.
+Colour combining one of these jewel colours with one of the earthy warm pigment colours can sometimes do the trick - light green and a warm rich brown or a warm burgundy with lapis blue, introducing a different tone of one of the colours or even another warm earthy colour in a hip scarf can help pull everything together and this is where the colour wheel is very helpful.

 It's definitely worth experimenting